McLaren: Extreme E (2022–2024)

+Formula E (2023–2025)

 In December 2020, Zak Brown announced McLaren's interest in entering Formula E once the company's battery supplier contract has expired.
 In January the following year, McLaren signed an option to enter the championship for 2022.

-McLaren announced the acquisition of Mercedes-EQ Formula E Team in May 2022 and debuted in the 2022-23 season as NEOM McLaren Formula E Team using Nissan's EV powertrain.
-René Rast, who last raced in the 2020-21 season with Audi Sport ABT Schaeffler, and Jake Hughes were signed as drivers for the team.
+In May 2022, McLaren announced the acquisition of the Mercedes-EQ Formula E Team and debuted in the 2022–23 season as NEOM McLaren Formula E Team using Nissan's EV powertrain.
+René Rast, who last raced in the 2020–21 season with Audi Sport ABT Schaeffler, and Jake Hughes were signed as drivers for the team.
 McLaren made its ePrix debut at the 2023 Mexico City ePrix.
-Hughes qualified in third and finished the race in fifth place whereas Rast qualified in fifteenth but retired from the race on lap 40 after colliding with Mahindra’s Oliver Rowland.
+Hughes qualified in third and finished the race in fifth place whereas Rast qualified in fifteenth but retired from the race on lap 40 after colliding with Mahindra's Oliver Rowland.
 McLaren achieved several milestones at the Diriyah ePrix.
 In the first round, Hughes qualified at second place (missing out on pole position by 0.060s) but finished in eighth whereas Rast qualified and finished in fifth place while scoring McLaren's first fastest lap in Formula E. In the second round, Hughes secured McLaren's maiden pole position in Formula E and Rast qualified in third place.
-Hughes finished the race in fifth and Rast finished in third place, giving McLaren their maiden podium finish in Formula E.
+Hughes finished the race in fifth and Rast finished in third place, giving McLaren their maiden podium finish in Formula E. Hughes qualified in second at the Monaco ePrix but was later promoted to pole position after Nissan's Sacha Fenestraz was stripped of his pole position for exceeding his power limit in his final run.
+Hughes finished the race in fifth place whereas Rast finished in seventeenth after suffering from multiple collisions.
+McLaren finished the season in eighth in the Teams' Championship.